bhattgauravNIT/SystemDesign/FinalNotes/PractiseProblems/HLD/01_FinalPractiseNotes.md

 Now 1000 disc or nodes is a very huge number and even if on scaling say the data needed becomes more like 50Pb thus more number of nodes/disc will be needed.

-Now there can be two ways here, one we consider one node or disc in one shard and also creates replicas of shard , so in case any node is down then the replica will be able to handle the request but it needs over head as during write operations, replicas needs to be synchronized to main node and also adds up to space as replicas are present.
+Now there can be two ways here, one we consider one node or disc in one shard and also creates replicas of shard , so in this case if any node is down then the replica will be able to handle the request but it needs over head as during write operations, replicas needs to be synchronized to main node and also adds up to space as replicas are present.

 Another way can be to create one shard of say 3 nodes.
-Now any of these  3 nodes are replicas and contains data, in case any node goes down, there is a chance of entire data loss and thus a replica of this shard is needed, in case the main shards node goes down then a new node can be up in main shard and the data can be replicated from the replica's shard node and by that time the replica's shard node can take care of the operations.
+Now any of these  3 nodes are not replicas and contains main data, in case any node goes down, there is a chance of entire data loss and thus a replica of this shard is needed, in case the main shards node goes down then a new node can be up in main shard and the data can be replicated from the replica's shard node and by that time the replica's shard node can take care of the operations.